 8. Consult with DEI Experts

 DEI is a sensitive matter.
 Not sure if you’re doing it right?
 Consult with DEI experts or organizations to review and advise on survey questions and content.
+DEI experts can also assist in designing and reviewing effective DEI surveys, ensuring your organization can accurately measure and improve diversity, equity, inclusion, and belonging initiatives.
 ONGIG is one organization that will review what you’re doing and make sure you’re doing it right.
 Also, be sure to read our blog on Asking Sensitive Questions on a Survey.

 9. Consider Intersectionality

 Acknowledge that individuals may have multiple intersecting identities.
 For example, a person may be black and also disabled.
-Their experiences could be different from others who are black but not disabled, or disabled but not black.
+Their experiences could be different from those of others who are black but not disabled, or disabled but not black.
+Considering intersectionality helps ensure that the experiences of diverse groups are represented in survey questions.
 Be sure to design questions that respect these complexities.

 10. Consider Cultural Sensitivity

 Be aware of cultural differences and sensitivities when designing your questions.
 What may be acceptable or sensitive in one culture may differ from another.
+Being culturally sensitive in survey design helps promote diversity and boost diversity within organizations by ensuring all voices are respected and included.
 While some insensitive questions are obvious, others are not.
-For example, on a food survey, asking “Have you ever tried exotic ethnic foods, like sushi or curry?” may seem harmless, however it could be perceived as culturally insensitive because it refers to foods from diverse cultures as “exotic,” implying that they are unusual or foreign.
+For example, on a food survey, asking “Have you ever tried exotic ethnic foods, like sushi or curry?” may seem harmless; however, it could be perceived as culturally insensitive because it refers to foods from diverse cultures as “exotic,” implying that they are unusual or foreign.
 This can reinforce stereotypes.

 11. Offer Skipping and Skip Logic